-Condition of Condition of oil Judgment criteria for changing oil refrigeration cycle Color Odor Total acid value Hue Normal Yellowish None 0.02 or less 3.5 or less Abnormal overheat- Smalls samewhat over 0.06 over 4.0 operation Brownish Smells somewhat (not as strong as below) Changing the oil ar nd system cleaning operation (flot as strong as below) with dry-cores are necessary.
-Motor burnout Brownish / Pungent / burnt odor Changing the oil ar nd system cleaning WOLOI DUITIOUL blackish Fungent / burnt odor with dry-cores are necessary.
+Condition of Condition of oil Judgment criteria for changing oil refrigeration cycle Color Odor Total acid value Hue Normal Yellowish None 0.02 or less 3.5 or less Abnormal overheat Smells somewhat over 0.06 over 4.0 Abhormal overneal- Brownish Changing the oil ar nd system cleaning operation (not as strong as below) with dry-cores are necessary.
+Motor burnout Brownish / Pungant / burnt adar Changing the oil ar nd system cleaning blackish Fungent / burnt buoi with dry-cores are necessary.

-^{} It is difficult to measure the total acid value in the field, therefore oil hue and odor are the rule of thumb.
+It is difficult to measure the total acid value in the field, therefore oil hue and odor are the rule of thumb.
 Checking for carbon deposits and abrasive metal powder can additionally be used to assess the system condition.
 This system includes an emergency automatic backup function that allows the A/C to operate during the period after trouble occurs until repairs are made.
 However, during repair and at other times, use manual backup operation.